wouterj/wouterj.github.io/source/_posts/2015-02-17-using-travis-to-build-your-sculpin-blog.md

 Travis is in the `master` branch and has build the site in `output_prod` now.
 Git can make this output directory the new root of the branch using the `git filter-branch` command.
-Before executing this, Travis have to commit the currently added files (the `output_prod` directory):
+Before executing this, Travis has to commit the currently added files (the `output_prod` directory):

     [shell]